equiviolent/ChadLinux/README.md

-# ft_linux
+# ChadLinux

-* Make your own linux distribution
+* Make my own linux distribution

-This subject is not about Kernel programming, but highly related.
+This is not about Kernel programming, but highly related.
 This distro will be the base for all my kernel projects, because all my kernel-code will be executed here, on this distro.

-Goald:
+Goal:
   * Build a Linux Kernel
-  * Install some binaries
+  * Install some binaries:
     - Acl (2.2.52)
     - Attr (2.4.47)
     - Autoconf (2.69)